-In response to decreased funding of community-based behavioral health services and the impact on Cook County, Cook County Board President Toni Preckwinkle and Cook County Health & Hospitals System (CCHHS) CEO Dr. Jay Shannon today announced plans to expand behavioral health services in the coming year.
+In response to decreased funding of community-based behavioral health services and the impact on Cook County, Cook County Board President Toni Preckwinkle and Cook County Health (CCH) CEO Dr. Jay Shannon today announced plans to expand behavioral health services in the coming year.

 “Whether through the emergency room or at the jail, Cook County taxpayers are disproportionately paying the price of years of funding cuts to community-based behavioral health services.
 We continue to watch the negative effects on patients, our communities and our finances.
 Clearly, it’s time we expand our portfolio of behavioral health services,” said Cook County Board President Toni Preckwinkle.

 CCH intends to make significant investments in the coming year to provide a continuum of behavioral health services available to those who need it.
 Plans include:

 Working closely with President Preckwinkle and the Cook County Justice Advisory Council, CCH will establish a pilot 24/7 Community Triage Center (CTC) in the Roseland neighborhood to provide early intervention services for individuals who are at risk of detention or hospitalization due to behavioral health conditions.
 CCH recently received a grant from the Otho S.A.
 Sprague Memorial Institute for initial planning of the CTC and will invest an additional $3 million to operationalize the center.
 The CTC is expected to open later this year and county officials predict it could divert hundreds of individuals from local emergency departments and the Cook County Jail in the first year.